HLT-ISTI/hlt-isti.github.io/_projects/autorship.md

 # title: Autorship Analysis
 title: NLP Applications

-description: Techniques for downstream tasks such as Autorship Analysis and Text Classification
+description: Techniques for downstream tasks such as Authorship Analysis and Text Classification
 # Computational Approaches to Autorship Analysis

 people: